mikkurogue/cube-type-extract/README.md

 ### Supported input flags:

-`-file="<FILENAME>"` Optional flag to rename the file to something you want.
+`-filename="<FILENAME>"` Optional flag to rename the file to something you want.
 Do not provide a file extension as it always is a .ts file.
 If left empty will use the default name "cubejs-types"

 `-rename=<true/false>` Optional flag to rename each cube to provide a new Suffix for the types.
 Default false.

+`-o="<PATH TO DIRECTORY>"` Optional flag to determine the output directory, if you're not using the binary in the output dir then its probably an idea to use this flag.

 ## Requirements